jessehouwing/azure-pipelines-snyk-task/README.md

-# Preview and 3rd party notice
+# 3rd party notice

-* This task is currently in preview.
-Please provide feedback and suggestions in the GitHub issues.
-* This task has been developed by Jesse Houwing and is not associated with Snyk.io.
+* This task has been developed by Jesse Houwing and is not associated directly with Snyk.io.

 # Release Notes

+> **30-11-2016**
+> - Removed: Preview flag
+> - Updated: Screenshots & documentation links

 > **19-11-2016**
 > - Workaround: snyk can't find `patch.exe` on windows agents